What is Myopia, or Short-sightedness?

 Myopia Symptoms and Signs

-Nearsighted people often have headaches or eye strain and might squint or feel fatigued when driving or playing sports.
-If you experience these symptoms while wearing your glasses or contact lenses, you may need a comprehensive eye examination as well as a new prescription.
+Short-sighted people often have headaches or eye strain, and might squint or feel fatigued when driving or playing sports.
+If you experience these symptoms while wearing your glasses or contact lenses, you may need a comprehensive eye examination, as well as a new prescription.

 What Causes Myopia?

 Myopia occurs when the eyeball is slightly longer than usual from front to back.
 This causes light rays to focus at a point in front of the retina, rather than directly on its surface.
-Nearsightedness runs in families and usually appears in childhood or in your early teens.
-This vision problem may stabilize at a certain point, although sometimes it worsens with age.
+Short-sightedness runs in families and usually appears in childhood or in the early teenage years.
+This vision problem may stabilise at a certain point, although sometimes it worsens with age.
 This is known as myopic creep.
 Myopia will normally stop progressing by your late twenties or early thirties.

 Myopia Treatment

-Nearsightedness may be corrected with glasses, contact lenses.
-Depending on your vision problem, you may need to wear your glasses or contact lenses all the time or only when you need distance vision, like driving, seeing a blackboard or watching a movie.
-If you’re nearsighted, your prescription is a negative number.
-The higher the numeral, the stronger your lenses will be.
+Short-sightedness may be corrected with glasses or contact lenses.
+Depending on your vision problem, you may need to wear your glasses or contact lenses all the time, or only when you need distance vision, such as when driving, seeing a whiteboard or watching a movie.
+If you’re short-sighted, your prescription is a negative number.
+The higher the number, the stronger your lenses will be.

-Another treatment option is Refractive Surgery.
-This treatment can reduce or even eliminate your need for glasses or contacts.
-The most common procedures are performed with an exciter laser.
+Another treatment option is refractive surgery.
+This treatment can reduce or even eliminate your need for glasses or contact lenses.
+The most common procedures are performed with an excimer laser.

-- In LASIK – the most common refractive procedure – a flap is cut through the top of the cornea, a laser removes some corneal tissue, and then the flap is dropped back into place.
+• In LASIK, the most common refractive procedure, a flap is cut through the top of the cornea, a laser removes some corneal tissue, and then the flap is placed back into position.

-Then there’s Orthokeratology, also known as ‘sleep lenses’.
-It is a non-surgical procedure where you wear special hard contact lenses usually while sleeping that slowly reshape the cornea over time to correct your myopia.
+Then there’s orthokeratology, also known as sleep lenses.
+It is a non-surgical procedure where you wear special rigid contact lenses, usually while sleeping, that slowly reshape the cornea over time to correct your myopia.
 When the lenses are removed, the cornea temporarily retains the new shape, so you can see clearly without the lenses.

 Despite ongoing research, a cure for myopia has not yet been found.